EVERSE-ResearchSoftware/RSQKit/pages/tasks/research_software_security.md

 - **Document your security expectations.**
   Add a `SECURITY.md` file explaining how people should report vulnerabilities, which versions are supported, and what information is useful in a report.
+  Back this up with a private reporting channel so that a finder is not left choosing between a public issue and saying nothing: on GitHub, enable private vulnerability reporting so anyone can submit a report from your repository's Security tab, and you can triage and patch it privately before disclosure.
+  GitLab has no direct equivalent, so name a security contact in your `SECURITY.md` or ask reporters to open a confidential issue, which only project members can see.
   If your software handles sensitive data, clinical data, personal data, credentials, or externally exposed services, involve institutional security, data governance, or information governance colleagues early.
   Make security decisions visible in your documentation so that contributors understand what is expected and users understand the level of care applied.